zemation/cloud-master-io-library/operating-systems/linux/linux-essentials/linux-essentails-section-2.md

-# Linux Essentials Section 2
+# Linux Essentials Topic 2: Finding Your Way On a Linux System

 ## Lesson 2-1 Command Line Basics